mrWheel/ATtester/README.md

 ## sendAtCmnd(&lt;ATcommand&gt;) ##
 This function sends the string `ATcommand` to the modem and waits for a maximum of 1000ms for a response.
-If the modem sends back the string "OK" the function exits with a returncode "1".
+If the modem sends back the string "OK" the function exits immediately with a returncode "1".
-If the modem sends back the string "ERROR" the function exits with a returncode "-1".
+If the modem sends back the string "ERROR" the function exits immediately with a returncode "-1".
 If the modem does not send a response the function times-out (returncode "0").

 ## sendAtCmnd(&lt;ATcommand&gt;, &lt;waitTime&gt;) ##
 This function sends the string `ATcommand` to the modem and waits for a maximum of `waitTime`ms for a response.
-If the modem sends back the string "OK" the function exits with a returncode "1".
+If the modem sends back the string "OK" the function exits immediately with a returncode "1".
-If the modem sends back the string "ERROR" the function exits with a returncode "-1".
+If the modem sends back the string "ERROR" the function exits immediately with a returncode "-1".
 If the modem does not send a response the function times-out (returncode "0").

 ## sendAtCmnd(&lt;ATcommand&gt;, &lt;OKstring&gt;, &lt;ERRORstring&gt;, &lt;waitTime&gt;) ##
 This function sends the string `ATcommand` to the modem and waits for a maximum of `waitTime`ms for a response.
-If the modem sends back the string `OKstring` the function exits with a returncode "1".
+If the modem sends back the string `OKstring` the function exits immediately with a returncode "1".
-If the modem sends back the string `ERRORstring` the function exits with a returncode "-1".
+If the modem sends back the string `ERRORstring` the function exits immediately with a returncode "-1".
 If the modem does not send a response the function times-out (returncode "0").

 ## handleInFromSim() ##
-This function checks for chars send by the modem and prints them.
+This function waits 50ms for chars send by the modem and prints them.

 ## handleInFromSim(&lt;waitTime&gt;) ##
 This function waits `waitTime`ms for chars send by the modem and prints them.

 ## handleInFromSim(&lt;OKstring&gt;, &lt;ERRORstring&gt;, &lt;waitTime&gt;) ##
-This function checks `waitTime`ms for chars send by the modem and prints them. if the modem sends the `OKstring` the function exits with returncode "1". if the modem sends the `ERRORstring` the function exits with returncode "-1".
+This function checks `waitTime`ms for chars send by the modem and prints them. if the modem sends the `OKstring` the function exits immediately with returncode "1". if the modem sends the `ERRORstring` the function exits immediately with returncode "-1".
 If neither is received before `waitTime`ms the function exits with returncode "0".